dig-team/amie/README.md

 > [“Are All People Married?
 Determining Obligatory Attributes in Knowledge Bases”](https://suchanek.name/work/publications/www-2018.pdf)
 > Full paper at the Web Conference  (WWW) , 2018

-This code resides in: kb/ rosa/ rules/
+The code resides in: typing/